ravimohan1991/KarmaEngine/README.md

 cmake ../
 cmake --build .
 ```
 I'd recommend using [QTCreator](https://www.qt.io/product/development-tools) for development purposes because not only it is cross-platform IDE but also Industry level heavy code lifter.
+Furthermore try using OS package managers for Vulkan SDK for proper tracking and clean assignment.

 ### MacOS ###